What is the Transforming Clinical Practice Initiative (TCPI)?

 Download Report

-TCPI is helping clinicians prepare for payment reform and quality reporting under the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
+TCPI helped clinicians prepare for payment reform and quality reporting under the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 By training in integrated care and participating in TCPI, psychiatrists will be trained with skills required to improve quality and manage population health.
 In addition, psychiatrists can work with a Practice Transformation Network to receive on-the-ground quality improvement assistance and other support to prepare for MACRA.

 Learn About MACRA